grum-tez/archetype-docs/src/components/desc/tstypes/int.md

-Class for integer value that corresponds to Archetype type [`int`](/docs/reference/types#int).
+Class for integer value that corresponds to Archetype/Michelson type [`int`](/docs/reference/types#int).
 It uses the [bignumber.js](https://mikemcl.github.io/bignumber.js/) package to support the arbitrary-precision feature of Tezos.

 There are several ways to construct an `Int` value: